EconomyLens.com

 Related

-With trade subdued by a holiday in Japan and an approaching storm in Hong Kong, Asian markets drifted.
-Hong Kong and Shanghai slipped along with Manila and Wellington, while Sydney, Seoul, Singapore, and Jakarta rose.
-Taipei jumped more than one percent with chip titan TSMC soaring nearly three percent as it tracked US counterpart Nvidia, which announced a $100 billion investment in OpenAI for next-generation artificial intelligence.
+With trade subdued by a holiday in Japan and an approaching typhoon in Hong Kong, Asian markets drifted.
+Hong Kong and Shanghai slipped with Manila, Bangkok, and Wellington, while Sydney, Seoul, Singapore, and Jakarta rose.
+Paris and Frankfurt started with gains as data showed eurozone business activity growth hit a 16-month high in September.
+Taipei jumped more than one percent, with chip titan TSMC soaring more than three percent as it tracked US counterpart Nvidia, which announced a $100 billion investment in OpenAI for next-generation artificial intelligence.

-However, there are growing worries that the surge may have gone too far and markets are due for a pull-back amid concerns over a possible government shutdown in Washington.
+However, there are growing worries that the surge may have gone too far, and markets are due for a pullback with eyes on a possible government shutdown in Washington.
 Senators failed to pass a stopgap funding bill Friday after the Republican-controlled House of Representatives narrowly passed it.
 The bill was shot down by Democrats, and with both chambers scheduled to be in recess next week, time is running out to keep the government running after the end of the fiscal year on September 30.
-A shutdown would see non-essential operations start to grind to a halt, leaving hundreds of thousands of civil servants temporarily without pay.
+A shutdown would see non-essential operations start to grind to a halt, and hundreds of thousands of civil servants temporarily left without pay.

 “There are rickety bridges ahead.
 The US government shutdown drama remains unresolved—another potential rockslide on the tracks,” said SPI Asset Management’s Stephen Innes.
 “The Senate’s failure to bridge the gap between competing proposals leaves traders watching the September 30 deadline with one eye, even as the other scans record-high tickers.
 Markets rarely derail on the first warning, but complacency can turn into chaos when the train rounds a blind corner.”